lospringliu/gitrtc/README.md

     - component name and stream name does not contains colon
     - both does not contain shell escaped special characters
     - baseline name and comment does not contain shell sensitive characters other than space and colon
-  - this intends to support only rtc v6+ (lscm show history returns a limit of 1000 items, the earlier version only return 100)
+  - this intends to support only latest rtc client (that lscm show history returns unlimited items, the earlier version only return 100 or 1000)
     -- if your rtc is older, you need provide the history files for all streams to migrate
   - SCM tools (recommend lscm for performance, tune java heap size to 4G+ if you have large amount of changesets in streams)
-  - python3 + Django + django-mptt + docutils
+  - python3 + Django<2 + django-mptt + docutils
   - mysql + mysqlclient (optional, if your component has 10K+ changesets for performance consideration, I did 50K+ with sqlite3 though)
-  - use ubuntu 14.04 / 16.04 x64 when doing the migration, with scmtools and IBM java 1.8 (best use the docker image)
+  - use ubuntu 16.04 x64 when doing the migration, with latest scmtools (or use the docker image)

 ## Tested on
   - MacOs 10.12
-  - ubuntu 14.04/16.04 (best)
+  - ubuntu 16.04 (best)
   - RHEL 6
   - Docker (easy) https://hub.docker.com/r/lospringliu/gitrtc/